-- poor soil compaction during construction
+- Poor soil compaction during construction

-- poor excavation for drainage
+- Poor excavation for drainage

-- poorly installed or maintained downspouts
+- Poorly installed or maintained downspouts

-- burrowing animals
+- Burrowing animals

-- tree roots
+- Tree roots

 Mudjacking involves drilling holes in the damaged concrete and filling them with “mud,” a mixture often composed of cement and sand.
 This mixture fills the voids between the concrete and soil, which in turn lifts the concrete surface.
 Once the slab is raised to the desired height, the holes are plugged with a shrink-proof mixture.
 You might have heard mudjacking called other popular terms, such as concrete lifting, slabjacking, and concrete raising, but all have the same goal of concrete leveling.

-Why is Mudjacking the Preferred Method for Concrete Leveling?
+Why Is Mudjacking the Preferred Method for Concrete Leveling?

 Mudjacking is our preference for concrete leveling because it’s a cost-effective alternative to tearing out and replacing sunken concrete slabs and other concrete repair methods.
 It is completed in just a few hours, requiring less equipment and manpower than newly poured concrete slabs.
 Not only that, it’s minimally disturbing to the surrounding areas, meaning less mess and potential damage.
 Once the mixture is cured and the process is complete, you’ll be able to use your concrete immediately with trip hazards gone and the peace of mind knowing that your concrete repair will last for years to come.

-Mudjacking v.
-Concrete Replacement
+Mudjacking vs. Concrete Replacement

-Mudjacking v.
-PolyFoam Injections
+Mudjacking vs. PolyFoam Injections